 - Active, supportive, reliable, consistent communication.

 - A standard approach to problem identification and resolution.

 The External/Internal Sales department consults with University departments or units wanting to sell goods or services to other University units or to customers outside of the University.
 Sales include such things as: consulting services, speaker presentation fees, training, testing, lab services, etc. The Sales group reviews approval forms, business proposals, contracts and assists in rate development for units selling to other departments or to customers outside of the University.

 Internal Sales facilitates the review of, and gives approval for, all internal sales to other departments.
 University colleges and departments are encouraged to utilize academic expertise and institutional resources on a ongoing basis that are unique, convenient or are not readily available from external resources to other internal customers.

-External Sales facilitates the review of, and gives approval for, all external sales related contracts and documents.
+External Sales facilitates the review of, and gives approval for, all external sales related, activity, contracts and documents.
 University colleges and departments are encouraged to utilize academic expertise and institutional resources to generate additional sources of revenue from external customers in a commercial and competitive manner.